espressif/esp-usb/docs/device/migration-guides/v2/tinyusb.md

     config.port = TINYUSB_PORT_HIGH_SPEED_0;
     // Install TinyUSB driver
     tinyusb_driver_install(&config);
-    // Do something and uninstall the TinyUSB Stack tinyusb_driver_uninstall();
+    // Use the USB device, then uninstall the TinyUSB stack tinyusb_driver_uninstall();

     // Re-configure the TinyUSB to the Full-speed port